thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 Indian Courts are fully compromised & these unaccountable black gowns of Supreme Court are the ones who imposed this cruel NRC on Assam & sat idle for more than 100 days while the [fundamental rights of Kashmiries are violated](https://www.livelaw.in/top-stories/kashmir-internet-shutdown-for-over-100-days-a-violation-of-right-to-life-submits-dushyant-dave-149949) thru military terror.

-Fuck them.

-None of the parties (or) the courts have any thought leaders.
+There is nothing we can expect from either the cowardly & opportunistic opposition (or) the so-called courts of this country.
+Injustice is the exception in our country, its the rule.

-They are nothing more than power brokers who are interested in their power & none of the responsibilities that come with it.
+Both of them are nothing more than power brokers who are interested in their power & none of the responsibilities that come with it.
-They are collaborators in the sinister majoritarian Hindutva anti-secular game played by the thugs of BJP, while looking the other way.
+They are passive collaborators in the sinister majoritarian Hindutva anti-secular game played by the thugs of BJP.
+Anytime a serious issue of principle is involved, they immediately run into hiding.
+This is what enabled the thugs of BJP to abuse the system this openly & brazenly.
-These parties ask people to vote for them in the name of Secularism by pointing at the Goon (BJP) saying he is really Bad, instead of protesting on street & forcing the fascists to backdown.
+These parties ask people to vote for them in the name of Secularism by scaring everyone that the Goon (BJP) is really bad, instead of protesting on street & forcing the fascists to backdown.
 We have seen this Good Cop, Bad Cop nonsense for long enough.

 Gandhi taught us how to fight foreign invaders thru non violence & non cooperation.